-The most popular strawberry cultivar grown in Ireland is the Dutch short-day (SD) strawberry cultivar 'Elsanta'.
-This makes up approximately 80% of the current strawberry market.
+The most popular strawberry cultivar grown in Ireland up until recently was the Dutch short-day (SD) strawberry cultivar 'Elsanta'.
 Recently a new SD strawberry cultivar has entered the Irish market.
-'Malling Centenary' bred by East Malling Research (EMR) has begun to be grown in a number of Irish farms.
-Reports about the new cultivar have been very positive.
+'Malling Centenary' bred by East Malling Research (EMR), Kent, the UK has now replaced 'Elsanta' as the number one grown cultivar here.

 There is a shortage of knowledge in relation to this new SD cultivar.
 This is especially so in relation to the nutritional requirements of the crop and the response of the crop to day length.
 Both aspects will be investigated over two full crop cycles.

 This trial is taking place in our new state of the art glasshouses facilities in North Dublin.
 The two photos shown below show the crop growing on a state of the art hanging 'gutter' system.

 Strawberry tray plants grown in small volume peat-filled containers require careful irrigation management.
 At present Irish strawberry growers irrigate manually or using a simple timer.
 This may result in sub-optimal irrigation.

 The aim of this experiment was to study the use of soil moisture sensors (SM 150’s- Delta-T Devices) placed in the growing medium, to control the scheduling of irrigation.
 A crop of ‘Elsanta’ strawberry was grown in a peat substrate in a cold glasshouse over two seasons.
 Each soil moisture sensor was wired back to a data logging unit (GP1 Data Logger-Delta-T Devices).
 A portable PC running a data interface was used to connect to the data logger(s).